Juvenile Arthritis: The Big Disease In A Little Body

 Like other forms of arthritis, symptoms arise because the immune system mistakenly attacks the body’s tissues, causing inflammation in the joints and potentially other areas of the body.
 The most common symptoms are joint pain and swelling, fever and rash.
 Limping, stiffness, excessive tiredness and sleep problems may also occur.
 Nobody knows what causes JIA but it is not contagious.

 Symptoms include muscle weakness and a red or purplish skin rash on the eyelids or cheeks.
 A patchy rash may also appear around the nails, elbows, knees, chest and back.
 One in five children may also experience joint symptoms, but these are generally mild.
 Running, climbing stairs, sitting from a lying position or standing from a seated position may become difficult.

 Lupus is an autoimmune disease.
 In autoimmune diseases the immune system attacks the body for unknown reasons.
 Almost every organ in the body can be affected, including the skin, joints, kidneys, heart, lungs and central nervous system.
 When lupus occurs in children it is called juvenile lupus.
 Systemic lupus erythematosus (SLE) is the most common form.

-Between 5,000 and 10,000 children have SLE in the U.S. Girls are affected more frequently than boys.
+Between 5,000 and 10,000 children have SLE in the United States.
+Girls are more frequently affected than boys.